CNeRG-IITKgp/ml/index.md

 	- Projects:

-		-  -> Fear speech detection and analysis, In this project we try to build a dataset for fear speech (fear against a target community) and model to detect and analyse them
+		-  Fear speech detection and analysis, In this project we try to build a dataset for fear speech (fear against a target community) and model to detect and analyse them

-		-  -> Hate speech explanation dataset, In this project we try to build a dataset and model for explaining hate speech detection.
+		-  Hate speech explanation dataset, In this project we try to build a dataset and model for explaining hate speech detection.

-		-  -> Temporal effects of Unmoderated Hate speech in Gab, In this project we try to analyse the temporal characteristics of hate in an unmoderated community
+		-  Temporal effects of Unmoderated Hate speech in Gab, In this project we try to analyse the temporal characteristics of hate in an unmoderated community

-		-  -> Deep Learning Models for Multilingual Hate Speech Detection,  In this project, we build a benchmark for hate speech detection in 9 languages across 16 datasets
+		-  Deep Learning Models for Multilingual Hate Speech Detection,  In this project, we build a benchmark for hate speech detection in 9 languages across 16 datasets

-		-  -> Thou shalt not hate: Countering Online Hate Speech, In this project, we tried to analyze counter speech on YouTube by curating a dataset and building several models
+		-  Thou shalt not hate: Countering Online Hate Speech, In this project, we tried to analyze counter speech on YouTube by curating a dataset and building several models

 	- Publications:

-		-  -->Deep Learning Models for Multilingual Hate Speech Detection (accepted in ECML PKDD 2020) publication-- https://arxiv.org/abs/2004.06465 code--https://github.com/punyajoy/DE-LIMIT
--->Thou shalt not hate: Countering Online Hate Speech (accepted at ICWSM 2019)  publication-- https://www.aaai.org/ojs/index.php/ICWSM/article/view/3237  dataset and code--https://github.com/binny-mathew/Countering_Hate_Speech_ICWSM2019

-		-  -->Deep Learning Models for Multilingual Hate Speech Detection (accepted in ECML PKDD 2020) publication-- https://arxiv.org/abs/2004.06465 code--https://github.com/punyajoy/DE-LIMIT
+		-  Deep Learning Models for Multilingual Hate Speech Detection (accepted in ECML PKDD 2020) publication-- https://arxiv.org/abs/2004.06465 code--https://github.com/punyajoy/DE-LIMIT
 -->Thou shalt not hate: Countering Online Hate Speech (accepted at ICWSM 2019)  publication-- https://www.aaai.org/ojs/index.php/ICWSM/article/view/3237  dataset and code--https://github.com/binny-mathew/Countering_Hate_Speech_ICWSM2019

 - ###  Sayantan Adak